N.S.W. Parliament votes to remove legal protection from babies in-utero (before birth).

 For context, an amazing video of our formation from conception to birth follows.
 In summary; we are wonderfully made!

 The N.S.W.
-Parliament recently voted to remove any legal protection from babies in-utero (before birth) via the Reproductive Health Care Reform Bill 2019
+Parliament recently voted to remove all legal protection from babies in-utero (before birth) via the Reproductive Health Care Reform Bill 2019

 This bill was co-sponsored by: Shelley Hancock, Trish Doyle, Brad Hazzard, Ryan Park, Jenny Leong, Leslie Williams, Alex Greenwich, Jo Haylen, Jenny Aitchison, Felicity Wilson, Greg Piper, Emma Hurst, Penny Sharpe, Trevor Khan and Abigail Boyd.